MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- Yes, we ensured reconfigurability and reproducibility by employing config files for experiments.
 We utilized multiple configuration files to test different variables and scenarios (see exp1.yaml and exp2.yaml). we also used argparser to do quick tests along the way, looking like this: python your_script.py --lr 0.0005 --batch_size 40 --n_epochs 20 --seed 42 --k_fold --profile.
 Finally, we did a parameter sweep approach to systematically explore various hyperparameter combinations and find the most optimal hyperparameter.
-However, we discovered that the parameters from this test overfitted the model, and therefore, we didn't get a very good prediction, so we ended up  ---
+We tested 12 images with our prediction application and with the hyperparameters found with sweep and all 12 images were classified correctly.  ---

 ### Question 13